andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Oct-18
+  * Mva Tree is saved for further electron training

+2013-Oct-17
+  * cmsenv.sh script is added: no need to install CMSSW anymore
+  * First selection of merged dalitz electrons is implemented
+  * Photon ID and iso synchronized with official recommendations

 2013-Oct-12
-  * Running on v8 ntuples, tag v4.2
+  * Running on v8 ntuples, tag v4.3
   * Interface and linkdefs implemented just like in ntuple producer
   * Analysis on DY and dalitz electrons